stanbaek/ece387/_sources/Appendix/MasterSetupJazzy.md

-# 🔧 Master Setup — Standalone
+# Master Setup — Standalone

 This guide walks through installing Ubuntu Desktop 24.04 LTS, ROS 2 Jazzy, and all dependencies on a standalone desktop computer with a single local Ubuntu account.
 This computer system is utilized in the United States Air Force Academy's Electrical and Computer Engineering department in an embedded network with the ground robot, a TurtleBot3 Burger.
 The master system is used to run ROS GUI tools and create secure connections with the TurtleBot3.

 > Use this guide for a single master with a local Ubuntu account.
-If you are setting up the centralized multi-student lab (shared logins across many masters), see [login-server.md](login-server.md) and [login-client.md](login-client.md) instead.
+If you are setting up the centralized multi-student lab (shared logins across many masters), see [Login Server Setup](login-server.md) and [Master (Client) Setup](login-client.md) instead.

 This guide is adapted from the [TurtleBot3 e-Manual](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/#overview).